oldratlee/useful-scripts/docs/java.md

 Options:
   -d, --dir              the directory that find jar files, default is current directory.
-                         this option can specify multiply times to find in multiply directory.
+                         this option can specify multiply times to find in multiply directories.
   -E, --extended-regexp  PATTERN is an extended regular expression (*default*) -F, --fixed-strings    PATTERN is a set of newline-separated strings -G, --basic-regexp     PATTERN is a basic regular expression -P, --perl-regexp      PATTERN is a Perl regular expression -i, --ignore-case      ignore case distinctions
-  -h, --help             display this help and exit
+  -a, --absolute-path    always print absolute path of jar file -h, --help             display this help and exit
 ```